-A good first step to begin your self-care practice is learning to recognise moments like the above experience when you need to manage your own emotional distress.
+A good first step, to begin with, is learning to recognise moments like the above experience when you need to manage your own emotional distress.
 Any experience where you might say to yourself, “I need time to recharge, to relax, and to calm my mind” is a good indication that some self-care is needed.
 The lovely thing about self-care is that it can take any form.
-You might enjoy a gym session, reading a new book or returning to an old favourite, listening to a mindfulness meditation, or meeting a friend for coffee.
+You might enjoy a gym session, reading a new book or returning to an old favourite, listening to mindfulness meditations, or meeting a friend for coffee.

 However, self-care isn’t just something we should be doing when we’re experiencing emotional distress.
 Smaller acts of self-care should be an ongoing, daily practice to reap the long-term benefits.
 For example, keeping to a sleep routine is an excellent form of self-care.
 A good sleep routine will ensure you get quality sleep, leaving you feeling well-rested, focused and attentive, and ready to take on your busy day.
 Another small form of this care that can be practised daily is keeping a gratitude journal (three things you are grateful for each day/week).
 This will help foster your sense of connectivity to the positive aspects of your life, as well as help you learn what fuels your positive energy.